alerac/inopy/README.md

 ## Overview

-It uses OAuth authentication for accessing the [API](https://www.inoreader.com/developers) and stores the authentication data in a JSON configuration file located at `/HOME/USER/.config/inopy/config.json`.
-The program is divided into multiple modules and functions for making API requests, parsing response data, refreshing tokens, and sending notifications.
+It uses OAuth authentication for accessing the [API](https://www.inoreader.com/developers) and stores the authentication data in a JSON configuration file located at `/HOME/USER/.inopy/config/config.json`.
+The program is divided into multiple modules and functions for making API requests, parsing response data, refreshing tokens, sending notifications and logging the processes.

 The code is organized into the following modules: